 This is particularly the case for organizations that still operate with different departments using different solutions that are not connected to one another.

 Because of this disconnect, it’s common for businesses to inadvertently create data silos—in effect shutting off their own ability to comprehensively assess their own data across the organization.

 Related Post: Breaking Down Data Silos: Unify Your Business Data

 By adopting an ERP, companies can integrate all their solutions into a single dashboard, making data accessible at any time from anywhere.

 This allows for far more standardization, and is particularly important for businesses that operate across multiple offices or locations.

-In addition, there are seven aspects to operations—known as “wastes”—that prevent lean manufacturing.
+In addition, there are the so-called “eight wastes of traditional operations”—that prevent lean manufacturing.
 These are: